 Culture is non-fungible.
 Engagement, and the emotional commitment to your organization that it embodies, are inherently non-fungible.
 If you're providing an extraordinary culture and work environment, the commitment that often inspires will be much harder to break, even in the face of a more tantalizing salary offer.

 These are just a few of the reasons leaders should be working to improve employee engagement in their organization.
-Given these facts and figures, a skeptic would have a hard time dismissing engagement as an vital business goal.
+In the face of these facts and figures, a skeptic would have a hard time dismissing employee engagement as a vital business goal.